High Up Entertainment: 2018

 On February 12, 2019, the company debuted their first duo, 415, with the digital single "Remember".

 In December 2019, Park Si-eun signed a contract with the label and went on to become a member of STAYC.

-In October, 2020, they officially announced that the girl group STAYC, who had been previously introduced to the public as "High Up Girls", would debut with the single album Star to a Young Culture and its lead single "So Bad" on November 12 after 3 years of preparations.
+In October 2020, they officially announced that the girl group STAYC, who had been previously introduced to the public as "High Up Girls", would debut with the single album Star to a Young Culture and its lead single "So Bad" on November 12 after 3 years of preparations.

 In June 2021, Kakao Entertainment acquired 40% of the company's shares, becoming its largest shareholder.

 The label has been able to gain attention for their group STAYC despite being a small company.

+In April 2026, the label's second girl group Unchild debuted.